accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/criteres/13.5/index.md

 ---
-title: Is there an alternative to every cryptic content (ASCII art, emoticon, cryptic syntax) on every web page?
+title: On each web page, is each cryptic content correctly identified?
 ---